michellejl/the2018edition/content/teaching/_index.md

 +++
 ## Upcomming Talks / Workshops:

-- **Tuesday, Feb 27, 2018: The Story of Me**<br />I will be presenting my first speech since joining the Toastmasters.
-This is my second official meeting with them, so I am really trying to jump in.
+- **Tuesday, July 17, 2018: CSS Grid Workshop**<br />I will be leading a 1 hour version of my CSS Grid workshop for the Front End PDX's July meetup event.

-- **(Rescheduled for Snow): Intro to Git & GitHub**<br />On Thursday I am leading a workshop on introduction to git and github at the Women Who Code Portland Open Source Study Night.
+- **(Rescheduled for Snow): Intro to Git & GitHub**<br />I am leading a workshop on introduction to git and github at the Women Who Code Portland Open Source Study Night.

 - **no date: Atomic Design and Pattern Lab**<br />Hopefully leading a workshop on one of my new favorite subjects in Front End Development in March at another Women Who Code Portland Event.
 Will update with better details when I have them.